littleosbook/aenix/doc/paging.md

-% How paging works with kernel
+% How paging works with the kernel
-% Erik Helin
+% Erik Helin, Adam Renberg
 % January 25, 2012

 # Paging and the kernel

 This document will describe how paging affects the kernel and how the issues can be solved.

 ## What is paging?

 Paging is the technique used in x86 to enable _virtual memory_.
 Virtual memory means that the each process will get the impression that the available memory range is `0x00000000` - `0xFFFFFFFF` even though the actual size of the memory is way less.
-When a process addresses a byte of memory, they will use a _virtual address_ instead of physical one (although the code in the user process won't notice any difference).
+It also means that when a process addresses a byte of memory, they will use a _virtual address_ instead of physical one (although the code in the user process won't notice any difference).
 The virtual address will then get translated to a physical address by the MMU and the page table.
 If the virtual address isn't mapped to a physical address, the CPU will raise a page fault interrupt.

 ## How does this affect the kernel?

 Not at all, is the first answer, which is also correct.
+Paging is optional.
-However, if one wants to have processes operating at different privilege level (PL) than the kernel, it does.
+However, if one wants to have processes operating at different privilege level (PL) than the kernel, paging is required, and it is up to the kernel to set it up.
 A process operating at PL 3 will hereafter be called a user mode process.
-In order to protect the user mode processes from writing and reading other user mode processes (or the kernels) memory, each user process will map the virtual address space to a different physical piece of memory.
+In order to protect the user mode processes from writing and reading other user mode processes (or the kernels) memory, each user process will map the virtual address space to a different physical pieces of memory.

-## What does user mode processes has to with the kernel?
+## What does user mode processes have to with the kernel?

 The way a user mode process communicates with the kernel is by performing a `trap`, by issuing the `INT 0xAE` assembly instruction.
-When the CPU executes `INT 0xAE`, it will load the address stored in register `IDTR`, which contains the address to the interrupt vector table.
+When the CPU executes `INT 0xAE`, it will load the address stored in register `IDTR`, which contains the address to the interrupt descriptor table (IDT).
+It will then jump to entry 0xAE in the table and call jump to the address stored there.
 Since paging is enabled, reading this address will cause page fault, _if_ the kernel isn't added to the user mode process table.
 Hence, the kernel must reside at some virtual address in each user mode process.

 ## Does it matter at which virtual address the kernel is placed?